MewsSystems/gitbook-connector-api/guidelines/taxation.md

 The integration partner should use the following endpoints to correctly retrieve the set of tax codes applicable to a property.

-* [configuration/get](../operations/configuration.md#get-configuration) to retrieve `TaxEnvironmentsCode` that applies to the relevant property.This is needed for [taxEnvironments/getAll](../operations/configuration.md#get-all-tax-environments).
+1. Call [Get configuration](../operations/configuration.md#get-configuration) to retrieve that `TaxEnvironmentCode` that applies to the relevant property.
+Note this information for the subsequent API call.

-* [taxEnvironments/getAll](../operations/configuration.md#get-all-tax-environments) to retrieve all `TaxationCodes` within the relevant tax environment of the property.
-This is needed for [taxations/getAll](../operations/configuration.md#get-all-taxations).
+2. Call [Get all tax environments](../operations/configuration.md#get-all-tax-environments) and use the `TaxEnvironmentCode` retrieved earlier to find the corresponding list of `TaxationCodes`.
+The list of `TaxationCodes` is needed to obtain for the relevant taxation information for each code in the subsequent API call.

-* [taxations/getAll](../operations/configuration.md#get-all-taxations) to retrieve the individual TaxRatesCodes and their `Value`.
+3. Call [Get all taxations](../operations/configuration.md#get-all-taxations) to retrieve the individual tax `Codes`, their names, and values.